sksundaram-learning/aristotle-metadata-registry/docs/extensions/new_content_type.rst

 When in doubt about what object you are dealing with, calling ``item`` will ensure the expected item, and not the ``_concept`` parent, is used.
-In the very worst case a single additional query is made and the right item is used, in the best case an very cheap Python property is called and the item is returned straight back.
+In the very worst case a single additional query is made and the right item is used, in the best case a very cheap Python property is called and the item is returned straight back.

 Setting up search, admin pages and autocompletes for new items types